bernardohenz/synt_noise_GANs/noiseVal_artXnatural/README.md

 File ```noise_artXrealXGAN_SIDDXnoiseflow.py``` trains a classifier for discriminating the above mentioned methods, besides NoiseFlow and ours.

-If you wish to download our trained models (for this experiment), just run the bash:
+If you wish to download our [trained models](https://drive.google.com/file/d/149OEnQCBiMiSFKsjjf3rp7uazdZ9bUAU) (for this experiment), and extract them into ```trained_models```.
+You can do that by running the following bash:
 ```bash
 bash ./download_trained_models.sh
 ```